Test statistics under normality

 Pivots for fixed variance

-First, take \(\boldsymbol{e}_p\) to be the vector with \(1\) in the \(p\) location and \(0\) elsewhere, and note that \(\beta_p = \boldsymbol{e}_p^\intercal\boldsymbol{\beta}\).
+How can we use the above trick to get a confidence interval for hypothesis tests involving just one component, \(\beta_p\)?
+We can take \(\boldsymbol{e}_p\) to be the vector with \(1\) in the \(p\) location and \(0\) elsewhere, and note that \(\beta_p = \boldsymbol{e}_p^\intercal\boldsymbol{\beta}\).
 Then, by normality,

-\[ \begin{aligned} \hat{\beta}_p = \boldsymbol{e}_p^\intercal\hat{\boldsymbol{\beta}}\sim& \mathcal{N}\left(\boldsymbol{e}_p^\intercal\boldsymbol{\beta}, \sigma^2 \boldsymbol{e}_p^\intercal(\boldsymbol{X}^\intercal\boldsymbol{X})^{-1} \boldsymbol{e}_p \right) = \mathcal{N}\left(\beta_p, \sigma^2 v_p \right), \textrm{ where }\\ v_p =& \left( (\boldsymbol{X}^\intercal\boldsymbol{X})^{-1} \right)_{pp} \textrm{, the p-th diagonal of }(\boldsymbol{X}^\intercal\boldsymbol{X})^{-1}, \end{aligned} \]
+\[ \begin{aligned} \hat{\beta}_p = \boldsymbol{e}_p^\intercal\hat{\boldsymbol{\beta}}\sim& \mathcal{N}\left(\boldsymbol{e}_p^\intercal\boldsymbol{\beta}, \sigma^2 \boldsymbol{e}_p^\intercal(\boldsymbol{X}^\intercal\boldsymbol{X})^{-1} \boldsymbol{e}_p \right) = \mathcal{N}\left(\beta_p, \sigma^2 v_p \right), \textrm{ where }\\ s_p^2 =& \left( (\boldsymbol{X}^\intercal\boldsymbol{X})^{-1} \right)_{pp} \textrm{, the p-th diagonal of }(\boldsymbol{X}^\intercal\boldsymbol{X})^{-1}, \end{aligned} \]

 Note that \(\left( (\boldsymbol{X}^\intercal\boldsymbol{X})^{-1} \right)_{pp} \ne \left( (\boldsymbol{X}^\intercal\boldsymbol{X})_{pp} \right)^{-1}\)!
 You must invert first, then take the \(p\)–th diagonal.

-giving the corresponding two–sided confidence interval for \(\beta_p\),
+This gives the corresponding two–sided confidence interval for \(\beta_p\),

-\[ \hat{\beta}_p \pm q_\alpha \sigma \sqrt{v_p}, \]
+\[ \hat{\beta}_p \pm q_\alpha \sigma s_p, \]

 where \(-q_\alpha\) is the \(\alpha / 2\) quantile of the standard normal distribution.
 The problem is we typically don’t actually know \(\sigma^2\), and so have to estimate it.
 And that estimate will have some sampling variability which we must account for.